langzii/VASP_gnuplot/README.md

 # VASP_gnuplot
-First-principle calculation use VASP then use gnuplot to get energy bands or phono bands etc.
+First-principle calculation use VASP then use gnuplot to get radial distribution function，energy bands or phono bands etc.